 A positive POS TARG moves the target along the POS TARG axis in a +X direction, so the detector will move in the negative direction on the image of your target.
-(See ISR 2010-09 "Dithering Strategies for WFC3" for more information).Figure 2: Illustrates the full detector apertures and the POSition TARGet coordinate system for the UVIS (left) and IR (right) detectors.
+(See ISR 2010-09 "Dithering Strategies for WFC3" for more information).

 You can use Aladin to demonstrate the movement: